philosowaffle/peloton-to-garmin/CONTRIBUTING.md

 1. Install [Python 3](https://www.python.org/downloads/) and pip
 1. Install [dotent 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime)
 1. Clone this repository
-1. In the repository modify the `configuration.local.json`
+1. In the repository, find the file named `configuration.example.json`.
+Make a copy of it and name the copy `configuration.local.json`
 1. Set `"PythonAndGUploadInstalled": true`
+1. Move `configuration.local.json` into the `src/PelotonToGarminConsole` dirctory.
 1. Open the command line

 ```